nodejs/node/doc/api/errors.md

 <a id="ERR_CRYPTO_CUSTOM_ENGINE_NOT_SUPPORTED"></a>
 ### ERR_CRYPTO_CUSTOM_ENGINE_NOT_SUPPORTED

-Used when a client certificate engine is requested that is not supported by the version of OpenSSL being used.
+A client certificate engine was requested that is not supported by the version of OpenSSL being used.

 <a id="ERR_CRYPTO_ECDH_INVALID_FORMAT"></a>
 ### ERR_CRYPTO_ECDH_INVALID_FORMAT